 - You’ll need to focus on a clear editorial strategy and quality content

-- You’ll need to invest in your brand awareness and make sure you draw a compelling value proposition to avoid a paywall to have an irreversible impact on your business
+- You’ll need to invest in your brand awareness and make sure you draw a compelling value proposition to avoid a paywall to has an irreversible impact on your business

-- Don’t take your paywall strategy for given.
+- Don’t take your paywall strategy for granted.
 You’ll need to test and test again after you start gathering the data on how the paywall is affecting your revenue streams

 - Make sure to create a compelling offering for paying members to avoid high churns rate